New York City's YMCA Camp: McAlister

+Talcott

+Camp Talcott was the final of the three Camps, at the end of the main road.
+Unlike the other two camps, Talcott was built directly surrounding its lake, erroneously named "Sand Pond", which was also the only natural lake on the Camp Grounds.
+One side of the lake represented the Girls Village and the other the Boys Village.
+In between were the health center and dining hall, while the main office and waterfront were in the girls village itself.
+The Boys village held the Athletic Field and Chapel.

+Talcott was the older of the two camps, housing kids 11 to 16.
+It was also home to both the Leaders in Training and Bold Gold Programs.

+Operations

-During the summer, the camp is a temporary home for about 1,200 -1,400 young people each season.
+During the summer, the camp was a temporary home for about 1,200 -1,400 young people each season.
 For the local community, a day camp was created for the summer.
 In 2010, after the earthquake in Haiti, a group of Haitian children was sent to the camp to recover from the trauma.

-Campers are 7–16 years old and most come from NYC.
-A majority of campers receive financial aid.
-Activities include social interactions of camp life and provide opportunities to participate in swimming, canoeing, archery, arts and crafts, field games, hiking, and more.
-Campers are supported by staff members.
-During summer, counselors and additional staff may come from many different countries.
-After the summer, Camps Talcott and McAlister are closed, while Camp Greenkill remains open for meetings and retreats.
+Campers were 7–16 years old and most came from NYC.
+A majority of campers received financial aid.
+Activities included social interactions of camp life and provided opportunities to participate in swimming, canoeing, archery, arts and crafts, field games, hiking, and more.
+Campers were supported by staff members.
+During summer, counselors and additional staff came from many different countries.
+After the summer, Camps Talcott and McAlister were closed, while Camp Greenkill remained open for meetings and retreats.

-Change in Ownership
+2021 Closure and Sale

 After more than a century of operation during which time, by one estimate, more than 100,000 young people experienced camp life, the YMCA of Greater New York announced its decision to sell the property in March 2021, citing overall losses in excess of $100 million due to the corona virus pandemic.
 The decision came as a surprise to the Camp's Board of Managers who were not consulted.
-Former campers, staff members and alumni rallied to save the camp.
+Former campers, staff members, and alumni rallied to save the camp.

 In August 2021, it was announced that the Wend Collective had bought the camp with the intent to reach out to "the communities that historically attended the camps, the communities in which the camps are located, and the broader youth camp sector" and to continue to serve disadvantaged youth.

+The camp was renamed "Camp Reimagined" and started to offer some activities in 2023.
+In Fall 2024, the Wend Collective closed down and Camp Reimagined ceased operations by the end of December.